CodeEffect/BoundKeys/README.md

 # Bound Keys #

-A plugin for Sublime Text 2 to list the contents of keymap files and indicate any clashes / overrides.
+A plugin for both Sublime Text 2 and 3 that lists the contents of active keymap files and indicate any clashes / overrides.

 ## Details ##

-The plugin lists the contents of all installed .sublime-keymap files from active plugins along with the user and default files.
-The last column of the table lists clashes of key combinations whilst he presence of *asterisks* indicate that the combination is overridden by the other file.
+The plugin lists the contents of all installed .sublime-keymap files from active plugins along with the pre-installed User and Default files.
+The last column of the data table lists clashes of key combinations whilst he presence of *asterisks* indicate that the combination is overridden by the other file.

+The plugin respects the override order of the various ST3 package installation folders and only lists keys from the file that takes precedence.

 The presented columns of data are: Key combination, command called, arguments to command and clashes.

 ## Manual installation ##

 At present the plugin is not in package control so you will need to install manually.

+### Using GIT (recommended): ###
+Go to the Packages directory (`Preferences` / `Browse Packages…`).
+Then clone this
+repository:

+    git clone git://github.com/CodeEffect/BoundKeys

+### Manually: ###
+Downoad a zip of the project (click on the zip icon further up the page) and extract it into your packages directory (`Preferences` / `Browse Packages…`).
 Go to the "Packages" directory (`Preferences` / `Browse Packages…`).
 Then clone this
 repository:

-    git clone git://github.com/CodeEffect/BoundKeys

 ## Default key bindings ##

-`shift+f10 - bound_keys - Open a new tab and list details of all bound keys indicating where clashes occur`
+`shift+f10` - `bound_keys` - Open a new tab and list details of all bound keys indicating where clashes occur

 ## License ##